-The current Iron Maiden line-up has been stable for over 15 years, by far the longest run in the band’s history.
+The current Iron Maiden line-up has been stable for over 20 years, by far the longest run in the band’s history.
 Indeed, many fans can’t imagine a different version of the band.
 But Maiden’s current stability was completely unthinkable in earlier days.
 In the beginning, there was one line-up change for every album.

-DOUG SAMPSON (1977-1979)
+DOUG SAMPSON (1978-1979)

 Sampson was a signatory to Maiden’s first record deal with EMI, but he was soon out of the band and had to see his friends rise to fame and fortune without him.
 “We just couldn’t take any chances, at that time,” says Harris.
-The big tours Maiden had coming up demanded a completely reliable drummer, one who wouldn’t be worn out by the pressure or the lifestyle.
+The big tours that Maiden had coming up in 1980 demanded a completely reliable drummer, one who wouldn’t be worn out by the pressure or the lifestyle.
 Sampson was bitterly disappointed, but would later say that he understood Harris’ point of view.
-He admits now that “the truth is – I don’t think I could have handled it.”
+He ultimately conceded that, “The truth is – I don’t think I could have handled it.”

 Harris probably did well to replace him.